The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

-Sex and the attitudes towards sex is one such example.
+Sex and attitudes towards sex are one such example.

 Male sexual appetite, for example, seems to be more constant than a woman’s sexual appetite.

-Darwin himself had noticed that the men being the ones with insatiable sexual appetite always chasing for sex and the woman being coy seemed to be a constant in the animal kingdom.
+Darwin himself had noticed that the men being the ones with insatiable sexual appetites always chasing sex and the woman being coy seemed to be a constant in the animal kingdom.

 The author says that what creates the imbalance is the fact that men can reproduce hundreds of times a year while can’t reproduce more often than once a year.